 - 2 ½ C puehu parāoa whakatipu (self-raising flour)

-- 1 tbsp rau kikini whakauruuru (mixed spice)
+- 1 tablespoon rau kikini whakauruuru (mixed spice)

 - 100 g tiakarete manarini me te tinitia (mandarin and ginger chocolate).
 Note: You can change the chocolate flavour here if need be, though dark chocolate is recommended.